Master of Science in Electrical Engineering

-Founded in 1876 and nestled against the foothills of the Rocky Mountains, is a Research 1 institution that proudly anchors one of the most entrepreneurial technology corridors in the United States.
+Founded in 1876 and nestled against the foothills of the Rocky Mountains, CU Boulder is a Tier 1 Research institution that proudly anchors one of the most entrepreneurial technology corridors in the United States.
 Our faculty have launched over 140 new start-ups, our researchers have filed for 1,276 patents in the last eight years, and 548 inventions have been delivered in the last five.
 We are the proud home of a community of scientists, scholars, and educators that includes five Nobel Laureates, eight MacArthur Genius Grant winners, four National Medal of Science awardees, and over eleven interdisciplinary research institutes.

 This postgraduate program is delivered by University of Colorado Boulder’s Electrical, Computer and Energy Engineering—the premier undergraduate and graduate program in Colorado by reputation, rankings, and size.
 Nationally, the department is ranked 20th among public electrical engineering graduate programs, and 15th among public computer engineering graduate programs by U.S. News and World Report’s 2020 Best Graduate Schools.